krh5284/web-scraping/README.md

+Kellie Heckman
+Module 6 Web scraping
+Web mining and NLP
+Northwest Missouri State University

+This module uses Spacy to tokenize and lemmatize an article that was retrieved from a URL and the HTML saved to a .pkl file

 # Web Scraping and NLP with Requests, BeautifulSoup, and spaCy

 Complete the tasks in the Python Notebook in this repository.